steve21168/command-pat.nvim/README.md

 ## Description

 Inspired by Vims global command + normal commands.
 Like Vim's global command, command-pat iterates through each line looking for a pattern.
-With command-pat the patten is inputted via visual selection or by cword under cursor.
-After searching the pattern you are prompted for a normal command and this is executed at each pattern.
-This is distinct from the global command which is executed at the beginning of each line where each pattern occurs.
+With command-pat the patten is inputted via cword under cursor, visual selection or by a pattern itself.
+After searching the pattern you are prompted for a normal command and this is executed at the start of each pattern.
+This is distinct from the global command which executes at the beginning of each line where the pattern occurs.

 ## Example
 Given text